 But the hint of cinnamon and nutmeg complimented it perfectly, and it really was delicious.
 The whole family gobbled it up!

 Applesauce- If you don’t have any applesauce on-hand, you can use vegetable oil in its place.
 The applesauce makes it significantly healthier, though, so I’d try to use applesauce if at all possible.

 Sugars- I tested my recipe using half white sugar and half brown sugar.
-I’m a huge fan of brown sugar and thinks it adds such a depth to recipes like this.
+I’m a huge fan of brown sugar and think it adds such depth to recipes like this.
 If you prefer, you can use all white sugar, though.

 Pears- I used fresh pears for my recipe because they were in season.
 You could use the same amount of canned pears, though, if you want to enjoy this bread year-round!

 Add Ins- This quick bread would be great with chopped pecans or walnuts or even raisins!
 I would add about 1/2 to 1 cup of whatever mix-in you choose!

 We store ours in a resealable loaf container that helps keep it fresh longer.
 Depending on the time of year (humidity!), a loaf of quick bread usually lasts for about 4-5 days for us.
 You can store your bread at room temperature.